-Non-Dangerous Use and/or Possession of Hazardous Objects: Displaying, using, or otherwise exhibiting intent to use a hazardous object in such a manner that is neither dangerous nor threatening to the student, other students, personnel or any other person.
-If the hazardous object is displayed or used, or the student exhibits an intent to use the object, in such a way that the object could be considered a dangerous weapon, refer to Level 4 violation below.
-This includes sharp objects and pepper spray/mace when non-dangerously used.

-Hazardous Object: Any dirk, bowie knife, switchblade knife, any other knife having a blade of two or more inches, straightedge razor, razor blade, spring stick, knuckles, whether made from metal, thermoplastic, wood, or other similar material, blackjack, any bat, club, or other bludgeon-type weapon, or any flailing instrument consisting of two or more rigid parts connected in such a manner as to allow them to swing freely, which may be known a nun chuck, nunchaku, shuriken, or fighting chain, or any disc, of whatever configuration, having at least two points or pointed blades which is designed to be thrown or propelled and which may be known as a throwing star or dart, or any instrument of like kind, any nonlethal gun replica, air gun, any stun gun or taser, and pepper spray, also known as capsaicin spray or capsicum spray, and commonly referred to as Mace, or any other lachrymatory agent meant to cause irritation to the eyes, pain and temporary blindness.
+- 1. Soliciting others for membership in a gang; - 2.
+Requesting any person to pay for protection, bullying, or otherwise intimidating or threatening or physically harming any person; - 3.
+Inciting other students to engage in any gang-related activity; and, - 4.
+Defacing any school property with any kind of gang graffiti. - 2.7 Non-Dangerous Use and/or Possession of Hazardous Objects: Displaying, using, or otherwise exhibiting intent to use a hazardous object in such a manner that is neither dangerous nor threatening to the student, other students, personnel or any other person.
+If the hazardous object is displayed or used in a dangerous or threatening manner, or the student exhibits an intent to use the object, in such a way that the object could be considered a dangerous weapon, refer to Level 4 violation below.
+This includes sharp objects and pepper spray/mace when non-dangerously used. - Hazardous Object: Any dirk, bowie knife, switchblade knife, any other knife having a blade of two or more inches, straight- edge razor, razor blade, spring stick, knuckles, whether made from metal, thermoplastic, wood, or other similar material, blackjack, any bat, club, or other bludgeon-type weapon, or any flailing instrument consisting of two or more rigid parts connected in such a manner as to allow them to swing freely, which may be known a nun chuck, nunchaku, shuriken, or fighting chain, or any disc, of whatever configuration, having at least two points or pointed blades which is designed to be thrown or propelled and which may be known as a throwing star or dart, or any instrument of like kind, any nonlethal gun replica, air gun, any stun gun or taser, and pepper spray, also known as capsaicin spray or capsicum spray, and commonly referred to as Mace, or any other lachrymatory agent meant to cause irritation to the eyes, pain and temporary blindness. - 2.8 Fighting: For the purpose of this violation, fighting shall include, but not be limited to, mutually and/or intentionally hitting, kicking, punching, slapping, intentional spitting or use of other bodily fluids, or other physical contact with another student or person that is not school personnel, and does not rise to the level of Excessive Physical Contact as defined in Level 3.
+Fighting has an alternate progression, please see the Fighting progression on page 67.